Lately I have been thinking about things I would tell my young self about shame, bodies, and confidence.

-One of my main goals in life is to help girls, young women (and all women) feel peaceful in their bodies.
-Young girls and women struggle with body-anxiety and body-shame, and I believe this crushes our joy and dims our power.
+One of my main goals in life is to help girls and women (and everyone really) feel peaceful in their bodies.
+Many women (and increasingly men, too) struggle with body-anxiety and body-shame.
+And I believe this crushes our joy and dims our power.
 (You can read more about this here.)
 So, I believe it is really important to have regular discussions about accepting and loving our bodies.

 When I was younger, like a lot of girls and women, I struggled with persistent and acute feelings of body-shame and body-anxiety.
-I definitely felt a lot of joy and happiness in my life, but I was also consistently plagued (daily, really) by feeling gross, ugly, and ashamed and anxious about my appearance and body–feelings I developed because of some bullying experiences I had when I was younger.
+I definitely felt a lot of joy and happiness in my life.
+But I was also consistently plagued by feeling gross, ugly, and ashamed and anxious about my appearance and body.
+These were feelings I developed because of some bullying experiences I had when I was younger.
 (You can read more about this here and here.)

 Of course, I am still human and still have days when I feel gross and disconnected from my body or when I have flare-ups of body-anxiety and body-shame.
 Occasional feelings like this are a normal part of life, just like periodic feelings of sadness, anger, and fear are normal.